wfcommons/WfCommons/docs/source/analyzing_traces.rst

 a number of tools for analyzing collection of workflow execution traces.
-The goal of the :class:`~workflowhub.trace.trace_analyzer.TraceAnalyzer` is to perform analyzes of one or multiple workflow execution traces, and build summaries of the analyzes per workflow' job type prefix.
+The goal of the :class:`~workflowhub.trace.trace_analyzer.TraceAnalyzer` is to perform analyzes of one or multiple workflow execution traces, and build summaries of the analyzes per workflow' task type prefix.

 .. note::